nuniesmith/fks_main/README.md

 # FKS Main Orchestration Service

-Rust-based API service for Kubernetes orchestration and centralized control of all FKS services.
+**Rust-only** API service for Kubernetes orchestration and centralized control of all FKS services and infrastructure.

 ## 🎯 Purpose